-The ending of Trump’s presidency echoes the beginning — with a lie
+Analysis | The ending of Trump’s presidency echoes the beginning — with a lie

 “His die-hard supporters will tell you he’s playing four-dimensional chess,” Scaramucci said, “but all of us really know he’s eating the chess pieces; he’s munching on the chess pieces.”

-Tommy Vietor, a former National Security Council spokesman for Obama and co-host of “Pod Save America,” said Trump leaving office amid a swirl of mistruths is in line with his entire foray into politics.
+Tommy Vietor, a former National Security Council spokesman for Obama and co-host of “Pod Save America,” said Trump leaving office amid a swirl of falsehoods is in line with his entire foray into politics.

 “Trump’s entire political career is built on the racist birther lie, so it’s no surprise that he’s leaving office as a disgraced liar,” Vietor said.
-“The question is whether the media can turn its gaze away from him, and if the MAGA industrial complex will smell the stench of “loser” wafting off of Trump and look for new leaders.”
+“The question is whether the media can turn its gaze away from him, and if the MAGA industrial complex will smell the stench of ‘loser’ wafting off of Trump and look for new leaders.”

 Trump is not the first leader whose beginnings seem to mimic their conclusions, albeit in much different ways.

-In “A Thousand Days: John F. Kennedy in the White House,” historian and biographer Arthur M. Schlesinger Jr. chronicles Kennedy’s presidency, beginning with his frigid Inauguration Day during a blizzard, and culminating with a scene in late December, a month after his death, when on a similarly “fiercely cold” day the flame from his grave in Arlington National Cemetery was carried at nightfall to the Lincoln Memorial as thousands stood vigil.
+In “A Thousand Days: John F. Kennedy in the White House,” historian and biographer Arthur M. Schlesinger Jr. chronicles Kennedy’s presidency, beginning with his frigid Inauguration Day during a blizzard and culminating with a scene in late December, a month after his death, when on a similarly “fiercely cold” day, the flame from his grave in Arlington National Cemetery was carried at nightfall to the Lincoln Memorial as thousands stood vigil.

 “It all ended, as it began, in the cold,” Schlesinger writes.